ltgoslo/norwegian-analogies/README.md

 ## Citing

-If you publish work that uses of references this resource, please cite the following [master's thesis](https://www.duo.uio.no/bitstream/handle/10852/61756/thesis.pdf):
+If you publish work that uses or references this resource, please cite the following [master's thesis](https://www.duo.uio.no/bitstream/handle/10852/61756/thesis.pdf):

 ```